Identifying Line, Load, and Ground on a Standard Receptacle

 - Always remember: Line is the source of incoming power; Load is the path for outgoing power.

-- Reversing line and load on a GFCI receptacle is a serious safety violation that disables its primary function of protecting downstream receptacles.
+- Reversing line and load on a GFCI receptacle is a serious safety error that disables its primary function of protecting downstream receptacles.

 - For enhanced circuit integrity and easier troubleshooting, use the pigtail wiring method for all middle‑of‑run receptacles.

-- Always consult the current NEC code book or your local authority for specific requirements regarding GFCI and AFCI protection in different areas of a building.
+- Always consult the current NEC and manufacturer instructions for specific requirements regarding GFCI and AFCI protection in different areas of a building; code requirements are updated periodically and the devices you install must be used as listed and marked.

 Primary Sources